agenturtriebwerk/twcheckliste/twcheckliste/README.md

 INSTALLATION:
 ================================================

-1. Install the plugin using the Plugin Manager and the download URL above, which points to latest version of the plugin.
+1. Download the plugin.
-2. Unzip the Plugin and move the folder (twcheckliste) in the plugin directory
+2. Unzip the Plugin and move the folder (twcheckliste) in the plugin directory.
 2. Configure the plugin via the admin area.